altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 - Since it is acceptable for some applications to not use any snapshotting, it is legal to not configure a snapshot store.
 - However, Akka will log a warning message when this situation is detected
     - and then continue to operate until an actor tries to store a snapshot,
-    - at which point the operation will fail (by replying with an `SaveSnapshotFailure` for example).
+    - at which point the operation will fail (by replying with a `SaveSnapshotFailure` for example).
 - Note that the "persistence mode" of [Cluster Sharding](../../05-clustering/06-cluster-sharding) makes use of snapshots.
 - If you use that mode, you’ll need to define a snapshot store plugin.